 Under certain circumstances, the SCRA prohibits states from taxing Service members and their spouses solely due to their presence in a state because of compliance with military orders.
-This means if a Service member and his or her spouse are residents of another state, they may not be required to pay certain taxes in the state in which they are stationed.
+This means if a Service member and their spouse are residents of another state, they may not be required to pay certain taxes in the state where they are stationed.